ryru/JBauta/readme.md

 # JBauta
 Easy to use and privacy by default Internet Protocol (IP) masking library.

-Bauta is a straight forward Internet Protocol (IP) address annonymisation library written in Java.
+Bauta is a straight forward Internet Protocol (IP) address anonymisation library written in Java.
 The API takes an IP version 4 or 6 and hides it by transforming the address in a big pool of valid addresses.
 Probably the best real world analogy is the anonymity level a big crowed of people, e.g. a carnival, gives to a single individual among.

 Instead of just setting user IP addresses to zero the library just removes the last part of an address.
 This gives the ability to perform some sort of statistics will providing privacy for users.